marasinipradeep/minishell_42/readme.txt

 -Lauching executables
 -Single quote handling
 -Double quote handling
--Redirection '<' for recirecting input
+-Redirection '<' for redirecting input
--Redirection '>' for recirecting output
+-Redirection '>' for redirecting output
 -Redirection '<<' should be given a delimiter to read input until it is seen.
 Doesnt
 	update history.
 -Redirection '>>' for redirecting output in append mode